sbodmer/JWorldWindEarth/README.md

 ![New York](https://user-images.githubusercontent.com/18146968/29412234-243faed8-8358-11e7-9e26-3675b769c608.jpg)

 ## Architecture
-The project is base on a Java Swing framework called [TinyRCP](https://github.com/lsimedia/TinyRCP)
+The project is base on a Java Swing framework called [TinyRCP](https://github.com/lsimedia/TinyRCP).

+The projet is a Netbeans project.

-The system is complelty modular and plugin based
+The system is completely modular and plugin based.

 Each world wind layer is stored in a jar file with a specific manifest entry